 When you sign up, we typically collect identifying information such as your Name, Email, Job Title, and Phone Number, as well as Company or Organization Name.
 With regards to your phone number, we will very occasional call new customer to thank them for signing up, and we also use it to give you access to your account in case you have lost access to your email and cannot log in.We will not sell your data directly or in aggregate to any third parties.
 We won't use your name or company information in our marketing materials without reaching out to ask if it is okay first.

 Blue uses Stripe for subscription billing.
 Bloo never sees your full card data, only the last four digits.
 All accounts must have valid and up-to-date billing information.

 If you reach out to firstname.lastname@example.org, this goes to our support system, which keeps a record of all previous conversations our team has had with you.
 This helps our support team have clear context.
 If you wish for this information to be deleted, simply reach out to us.

-Right now, we are storing your data in an AWS (Amazon Web Services) data center based in Singapore.
+Right now, we store your data in an AWS (Amazon Web Services) data center based in Singapore.
 In the future, we are likely to expand and replicate data for backups across multiple regions including Europe and the US.